xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpagingPart2.md

 In this post I'll show you how we can use the **XlPaging** library to make it work.

-### Paging strategy
+## Paging strategy
-In order to make the pagination strategy works, **XlPaging** needs basically three required components:
+In order to make the pagination strategy works, **Fountain** needs basically three required components:
 1. A `PageHandler` to fetch all pages.
-This component was presented in the previous post, it's a structure which contain all required operation to manage the pagination of a service with an incremental page number strategy.
+This component was presented in the previous post, it's a structure which contain all required operations to manage the pagination of a paged service, where the paginated strategy is based on an incremental page number.
 1. A [`DataSource.Factory<*, Value>`](https://developer.android.com/reference/android/arch/paging/DataSource.Factory) to setup the [`LivePagedListBuilder`](https://developer.android.com/reference/android/arch/paging/LivePagedListBuilder) of the [Android Paging Library](https://developer.android.com/topic/libraries/architecture/paging/) and get a `LiveData<PagedList<Value>>`.
 Doing that in this way, if the `DataSource`  suffer any change, the `LiveData` object will notify that a change has happened.
 1. A `DataSourceEntityHandler` to be able to update the `DataSource`.